nickbruggen90/LabsVol8021Q/Project 1.0: pfSense + NetOps Foundation/ubuntu_configuration_setup.md

 b. ifconfig -a
 ```

 4. Next, let's install SNMP on the Ubuntu server.
 We will also need to allow SNMP on pfSense in future steps.
-Inside Ubuntu Server VM:
+Inside the Ubuntu Server VM:
 ```
 sudo apt install snmp snmp-mibs-downloader
 ```